| Basic

 of the hand, you have the option of making additional

 bets, often doubling your stakes.
+The

-additional bets you can make are:
+additional bets you can make are: 1)

-Double Downs
+Double Downs As

 the name implies, a double down allows you to double